robincamille/bot-tutorial/README.md

 #Twitter bot tutorial
 This tutorial and its materials were put together by Robin Davis (@robincamille) and Mark Eaton (@MarkEEaton) for a December 15, 2015 workshop for librarians sponsored by the [LACUNY Emerging Technologies Committee](http://commons.gc.cuny.edu/groups/lacuny-emerging-technologies-committee/).
 You can use these materials any which way; the following instructions are for our workshop.

+See also: Davis, Robin, and Mark Eaton.
+[Make a Twitter Bot in Python: Iterative Code Examples](http://jitp.commons.gc.cuny.edu/make-a-twitter-bot-in-python-iterative-code-examples/). *Journal of Interactive Technology and Pedagogy*,  April 2016.
+(Verbose write-up featuring code in this repository.)

-Required libraries: tweepy, setuptools, json, urllib2 or urllib3
+**Required libraries:** tweepy, setuptools, json, urllib2 or urllib3

 ##Download the files
 See the "Download ZIP" button toward the upper right?
 Click it and save the folder to your desktop.